AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-9.md

 ![image.png](https://res.cloudinary.com/duojkrgue/image/upload/v1757930709/Portfolio/nodeJsCourse/9.png)

-As we know, Node.js has two main parts: the V8 engine and **libuv**.
+As we know, Nodejs has two main parts: the V8 engine and **libuv**.
 Whenever V8 can’t handle something—like file access, network calls, or timers—it hands the task to **libuv**.
 When the work completes, callbacks are queued to be executed by JavaScript on the main thread.
 Below we’ll connect those pieces to the event loop’s phases.

 ```jsx
 const fs = require('fs');